KTM 890 20 - 23

-The 790 still has lazy shift action.
+The 790 still has an slow shift action.
 Not what you want when on the half mile or Super Motard racing or jumping those doubles or splitting that lane.

 Factory Pro's opinion is that if you nudge the bike out of one gear, it ought to go into the next gear.

 The stock shifting can be sketchy with ghost neutrals under even recreational use.

 Installation: About 1-2 hours - no case splitting required.
 The clutch basket has to be removed (and replaced!) to install the new arm.

 Hey!
 Anybody want to snap some pics when installing?

 EFI and Carb Tuning - Most all FI and carb tuning